 Diversity and Inclusion

 The HF lab considers diversity the crucial factor for running an innovative and successful lab full of energy.
 HF (the PI) appreciates this more than anything because diverse people from different backgrounds in different countries educated him.
 The HF lab believes that diverse perspectives and purposes boost creativity and motivation in science.
 For example, scientists from various backgrounds naturally have their own unique objectives and reasons for conducting science.
 The HF lab is committed to shaping an inclusive, caring, and positive environment.
 We support scientists from all backgrounds, including under-represented groups.
 The HF lab works towards full inclusion and equality of opportunity by providing learning resources for everybody to succeed.
 We are constantly seeking better ways to achieve the goals above.
 At CSHL, “Office of Diversity, Equality and inclusion” offers monthly journal clubs, which HF attends to educate him and his colleagues.

 As described in “Research,” our general biological interests revolve around the cellular paradigms in neuroscience, such as neuroplasticity and neurodegeneration, which are mediated by changes in membrane potentials and protein-protein interactions.
-Currently, most of our research projects involve structural biology/neuropharmacology of membrane-embedded receptors and interacting signaling molecules.
+Most of our research projects involve structural biology/neuropharmacology of membrane-embedded receptors and interacting signaling molecules.

 However, unexpected cross-talks between different areas of biology often result in important discoveries, so we stay open-minded.
 For example, we collaborate with cancer biologists and plant biologists at CSHL.
 Also, science is constantly evolving, so we always seek to add or invent new technologies if they are inevitable in answering our scientific questions.
-HF will seek funding for necessary equipment and resources to help with innovative research conducted by the HF lab members.
+HF will seek funding for necessary equipment and resources to help with innovative research the HF lab members conduct.

-Human interactions, not web browsing, often generate inspiration, innovation, and creativity.
+Human interactions, not web browsing or chatting with GPT, generate inspiration, innovation, and creativity.
 Frequent scientific conversations with HF and the HF lab members over coffee, tea, etc., make a tremendous difference in research progress.
 It is essential to stay interactive on both sunny and rainy days to drive science forward logically and efficiently.
-One random discussion can become a game-changer in your career.
+One random/unexpected discussion can become a game-changer in your career.